assuncaomarcos/classroom_extensions/README.rst

 components of the MariaDB Jupyter Kernel and creates a `%%sql` cell magic that enables code cells to accept SQL commands that an instance of MariaDB interprets.
-However, unlike the MariaDB Jupyter Kernel, this extension does not change the IPython kernel and its magics, enabling one to continue coding in Python, JavaScript, etc. To ease the creation of notebooks on Google Colab, a second extension (`mariadb_install`) installs MariaDB and the required libraries to run the first extension without worrying about setting things up.
+However, unlike the MariaDB Jupyter Kernel, this extension does not change the IPython kernel and its magics, hence enabling one to continue coding in Python, JavaScript, etc.
+To ease the creation of notebooks on Google Colab, a second extension (`mariadb_install`) installs MariaDB and the required libraries to run the first extension without worrying about setting things up.

 Server-Side JavaScript
 ----------------------

-This extension, called `node,` customizes the `%%javascript` magic to enable executing JavaScript code on the server or container hosting the Jupyter Notebook or on Google Colab.
+This extension, called `node`, customizes the `%%javascript` cell magic to enable executing JavaScript code on the server or container hosting the Jupyter Notebook or on Google Colab.
 Node.js executes the code provided in a cell whose `--target` argument receives the value `node`.
 It also enables starting long-running Node.js server